 Advocates and Admirers of the Tychonic Model

 Well, if I go down the history of the Astronomical Timeline, in 4th Century BC, it was a Greek Philosopher and Astronomer Heraclides Ponticus who first proposed a similar model to the Tychonic model of the universe.

 He proposed that at least Mercury and Venus revolve around the Sun.

 Later after Heraclides, in the 4th century AD, a roman astronomer Macrobius Theodosius also proposed a similar model to the Tychonic System.

 Moreover, according to the written scriptures, the Tychonic universe was in fact inspired by the two german Astronomers – Valentin Naboth and Paul Wittich.

-According to the Capellan Geo-helio-centric model, at least inner planets (Mercury and Venus) revolve around the Sun.
-On the other hand, the outer planets (Mars, Jupiter, and Saturn) orbits around the Earth.
+According to the Capellan Geo-helio-centric model, at least the inner planets (Mercury and Venus) revolve around the Sun.
+On the other hand, the outer planets (Mars, Jupiter, and Saturn) orbit around the Earth.

 In his model of the universe, all the planets revolve around the Sun except the Earth.